Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 4. Click **Send**.
 The request is sent to Forge.
 If your request authenticates successfully, you should see a response similar to the following:
 ![Successfull authentication](images/task2-authenticate_successfull.png "Successfull authentication")

 Postman saves the Access Token in the Postman Environment Variable `dasApiToken`.
-Postman picks up the Access Token from this variable for all subsequent requests, eliminating the need to repeatedly specify the value of the token.
+Postman picks up the Access Token from this variable for all subsequent requests, eliminating the need for you to repeatedly specify the value of the token.